When it’s time to upgrade to a new family home, or move to a new location for your career, you’ll wonder what happens with your existing mortgage.

 You can choose to port your mortgage or remortgage.
 But what’s the difference between porting and remortgaging, and how do you choose which one is best for you?

 This guide outlines the differences between the two options to give you a clearer idea of which one might suit you best.
-Remember though, you can always contact your local mortgage broker in Selby to get detailed advice.
+Remember though, you can always contact us to speak to a mortgage adviser

 What is porting?